Adult animation in the United States: Streaming services

 Some critics have argued that the streaming platforms are in a "war" with one another, during which adult animation is growing, as the genre changes, demand increases, and companies participate in production of these series.
-Companies such as ViacomCBS, Hulu, Netflix, Apple TV+, CBS All Access, HBO Max, Disney+, and Crunchyroll have worked to expand their adult animation slates and offerings, There were even panels hosted on the topic, noting the companies producing adult animations.
+Companies such as Paramount Global, Hulu, Netflix, Apple TV+, Paramount+, Max, Disney+, and Crunchyroll have worked to expand their adult animation slates and offerings, There were even panels hosted on the topic, noting the companies producing adult animations.
 This competition has led some to argue that the adult animation field is in a "golden age" and that there is a post-pandemic boom.

 In the 2020s, HBO Max, Hulu, Comedy Central, and Disney+, competed to grow the number of adult animations on their streaming services in order to grow their subscriber bases.
 This included the launch of a hub within the Disney+ streaming service, Star, for television and film content intended for an adult audience, the creation of a channel known as Comedy Central Animation for Pluto TV, ramping up "adult animation programming" on Paramount+, and HBO Max expanding their "adult animation slate" beyond South Park to gain exclusive streaming rights of various series.

 In early July 2020, Hulu hosted the first ever Hilarious Animated Hulu Awards (HAHA) which is meant to celebrate "adult cartoons, characters, and moments" from those animations streaming on the streaming site.
 Viewers were allowed to vote on the winners, with awards for the Most Epic Battle Scene, Best Hangover Performance, Best New Show, Best Dance Performance, Best Talking Pet, Most Awkward Moment, Most Insulting Insult, Best Catchphrase, Breakout Star of the Year, and even Best Fart Performance.
 In later July, the HAHA winners were announced, with characters from Family Guy, Bob's Burgers, Futurama, American Dad!, Archer, Cake, and Solar Opposites winning awards.

-Many series on streaming series had LGBTQ characters.
-One of the first was Queer Duck, which premiered on Icebox, and later streamed on Showtime, from 2000 to 2002, becoming the first U.S. animated TV series to have homosexuality as a major theme.
-Recently, Hulu series The Awesomes, and Koala Man featured LGBTQ characters.
-The same is the case for Netflix's Bojack Horseman Castlevania, and Big Mouth.
-In addition, Disenchantment featured gay characters. as did Super Drags, a Brazilian show, and Hoops, which was released in August 2020, both of which aired on Netflix.
-Another Netflix series, F is for Family included a gay character, while the fourth season of Big Mouth featured a trans female character who also appears in Human Resources, the third part of Disenchantment confirmed a series protagonist as bisexual, and Chicago Party Aunt included gay protagonists.
-Another series on the streaming series, Arcane, featured a lesbian couple, confirmed by show writer Amanda Overton, while the series Q-Force is about a "team of fellow LGBTQ super-spies".